 How easy will it be for a new customer to buy and fit repairs for your used pallet racking system?
 Obviously the easier it is to find spares the more desirable the second hand system is.
 It is worth noting a used pallet racking system manufactured by a major manufacturer is generally more desirable and attracts higher prices.

 Pallet Racking Systems Ltd are interested in buying all types of traceable, good quality second hand pallet racking including:

 We have an expert team of people who have years of experience in the supply, transport, installation and dismantling of all types of racking.
-If you are interested in receiving a quote for your unwanted pallet racking, shelving or other warehouse storage system, use our handy calculator on this page and fill out the enquiry form or talk to our helpful team on 0800 085 8117.
+If you are interested in receiving a quote for your unwanted pallet racking, shelving or other warehouse storage system, use our handy calculator on this page and fill out the enquiry form or contact our helpful team.